Medicaid has strict asset rules that compel many applicants to spend down their assets before qualifying for coverage. It?s i...Read more

 Transferring Assets to Qualify for Medicaid

-While the look-back period determines what transfers will be penalties, the length of the penalty depends on the amount transferred.
+While the lookback period determines what transfers will be penalized, the length of the penalty depends on the amount transferred.
 The penalty period is determined by dividing the amount transferred by the average monthly cost of nursing home care in the state.
-For instance, if the nursing home resident transferred $100,000 in a state where the average monthly cost of care was $5,000, the penalty period would be 20 months ($100,000/$5,000 = 20).
-The 20-month period will not begin until (1) the transferor has moved to a nursing home, (2) he has spent down to the asset limit for Medicaid eligibility, (3) has applied for Medicaid coverage, and (4) has been approved for coverage but for the transfer.
-Therefore, if an individual transfers $100,000 on April 1, 2010, moves to a nursing home on April 1, 2011, and spends down to Medicaid eligibility on April 1, 2012, that is when the 20-month penalty period will begin, and it will not end until December 1, 2013.
+For instance, if you transferred $100,000 in a state where the average monthly cost of care was $5,000, the penalty period would be 20 months ($100,000/$5,000 = 20).
+The 20-month period would not begin until:

 Transfers should be made carefully, with an understanding of all the consequences.
-People who make transfers must be careful not to apply for Medicaid before the five-year look-back period elapses without first consulting with an elder law attorney.
+People who make transfers must be careful not to apply for Medicaid before the five-year lookback period without first consulting an elder law attorney.
 This is because the penalty could ultimately extend even longer than five years, depending on the size of the transfer.

 Be very, very careful before making transfers.
-Any transfer strategy must take into account the nursing home resident's income and all of his or her expenses, including the cost of the nursing home.
-Bear in mind that if you give money to your children, it belongs to them and you should not rely on them to hold the money for your benefit.
+Any transfer strategy must take all income and expenses into account, including the cost of the nursing home.
+Bear in mind that if you give money to your children, it belongs to them, and you should not rely on them to hold the money for your benefit.
 However well-intentioned they may be, your children could lose the funds due to bankruptcy, divorce, or lawsuit.
 Any of these occurrences would jeopardize the savings you spent a lifetime accumulating.
 Do not give away your savings unless you are ready for these risks.

-As a rule, never transfer assets for Medicaid planning unless you keep enough funds in your name to (1) pay for any care needs you may have during the resulting period of ineligibility for Medicaid and (2) feel comfortable and have sufficient resources to maintain your present lifestyle.
+As a rule, never transfer assets for Medicaid planning unless you keep enough funds in your name to:

 Remember: You do not have to save your estate for your children.
 The bumper sticker that reads "I'm spending my children's inheritance" is a perfectly appropriate approach to estate and Medicaid planning.

-Even though a nursing home resident may receive Medicaid while owning a home, if the resident is married he or she should transfer the home to the community spouse (assuming the nursing home resident is both willing and competent).
-This gives the community spouse control over the asset and allows the spouse to sell it after the nursing home spouse becomes eligible for Medicaid.
-In addition, the community spouse should change his or her will to bypass the nursing home spouse.
+Even though a nursing home resident may receive Medicaid while owning a home, if the resident is married, they should transfer the home to the community spouse (assuming the spouse in the nursing home is both willing and competent).
+This gives the community spouse control over the asset and allows them to sell it after the nursing home spouse becomes eligible for Medicaid.
+In addition, the community spouse should change their will to bypass the nursing home spouse.
 Otherwise, at the community spouse's death, the home and other assets of the community spouse will go to the nursing home spouse and have to be spent down.